jwynia/abstract-strategy-games-designer/context-network/foundation/project_definition.md

 # Project Definition

 ## Purpose
-This document defines the core purpose, goals, and scope of the project.
+This document defines the core purpose, goals, and scope of the Abstract Strategy Games Designer project.

 ## Classification
 - **Domain:** Core Concept